ttrefoni/DPHPT/README.md

 1. One or more Linux instances that can be accessed through an SSH command using a .pem file.
 2. A local machine capable of running shell scirpt.
 Mac and Linux machines can natively run shell script but Windows users will need to install a Windows Subsystem for Linux.
 [See appendix B](#sample-training-data)
 3. A relevent training dataset designed for use with an appropriate machine learning model.
 This repository includes some sample training data for use with an LSTM model.
+4. Basic knowledge of how to train and test deep learning models.

 ## Set Up